 Demerara is a type of Raw Sugar.
-This is not your everyday white sugar.
-Sugar isn’t just sweet.
-Raw sugars like Demerara have deep flavor complexities and distinctive aromas that will completely change your perceptions of sugar.
+This is not your everyday white sugar that is just sweet.
+Raw sugars like Demerara have deep flavor complexities that will completely change your perceptions of sugar.

 Demerara sugar, pronounced “Dem-err-rare-a”, is a harder to find exotic sugar named after the Demerara River in Guyana.